clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 ###Casper
 I was going to try and give resources for Casper...then I realized how completely unqualified for this section.
 Luckily Rich Trouton [has got you covered](https://derflounder.wordpress.com/2016/01/14/creating-an-office-2016-15-18-0-installer/){:target="_blank"}.

 Using his method you could add a [choice xml](#i-dont-want-to-install-mau-is-that-supported) file if you wanted to customize your installation.
-Inside of Packages under the "Additional Resources" tab you would need to copy in your choice xml (downloadable [copy here](https://gist.github.com/clburlison/8fd09ae20de4279281f4#file-office2016-xml)).
+Inside of Packages under the "Additional Resources" tab you would need to copy in your choice xml ([download link](https://gist.github.com/clburlison/8fd09ae20de4279281f4/archive/7f2ba989717b4ac62fe4f6d84ae78a7662bf400f.zip)).
 This is Step #6 in Rich's guide.

 Then a modified postinstall script would look like: